 HPDE 2 Group Leader

-Jake hosts all downloads for the group and provides ongoing High Performance Driving Education for fresh HPDE1 graduates.
-These drivers will need sign off from Jake (or one of his assistants) before progressing to HPDE3.
+Jason hosts all downloads for the group and provides ongoing High Performance Driving Education for fresh HPDE1 graduates.
+These drivers will need sign off from Jason (Jim Cozozolino – or another instructor/assistant) before progressing to HPDE3.

 HPDE 3 Group Leader